 4. Use a proper collar and leash for your pet

 Depending on how strong your dog is, use a proper collar and leash.
 Whenever you take your dog outside, whether it's for a walk, a trip to the park, or even just in your own backyard, always have them on a leash.
 This simple precaution helps you maintain control and prevents them from wandering off or darting away unexpectedly.
 Ensure that your dog's collar or harness fits properly and is securely fastened.
 A collar with an identification tag that includes your current contact information is essential.
 Consider including your dog's name and an alternate phone number as well.
 This way, if your dog were to slip out of their collar or harness, they still have identification on them.!

 5. Proper training of your dog can help in the long run

 If your dog does escape, realize you can’t run after it to catch it.
 They have four legs; we have two.
-No matter how fast you can run, the dog will always win.
-In training, we learned to use a word to signal something positive for your dog.
-Most people know words for basic dog training: sit, stay and leave it.
-My dog trainer told me to add a word when rewarding my dog.
-So if she did something good, I’d say “Treat!” and give her a yummy doggie goodie and pet her for positive reinforcement.
-The theory was, if my escape artist beagle bolted out of a front door when the opportunity arose, I’d grab the treats by the front door and yell after her “TREAT!
+No matter how fast you can run, the dog will always be able to run faster.
+In training, learn to use a word to signal something positive for your dog.
+Most people know the words for basic dog training: sit, stay and leave it.
+Add a word when rewarding your dog.
+So if your dog did something good, say “Treat!” and give her a yummy doggie goodie or pet her for positive reinforcement.
+The theory is, if you have an escape artist dog who would bolt out of a front door when the opportunity arose, you could grab the treats by the front door and yell after “TREAT!
 TREAT!”
-I will say that this did not work for us.
-Having a beagle, the squirrel often won out over the treat.
-But for my neighbor’s dog, a Vizsla – it has always worked.
 Work with your dog, and a trainer if needed – to find what works for them to ensure a quick and hopefully immediate response for the dog.